-Such a group must meet two requirements: it must have the capacity to subdue the ruling class and then implement the indicated measures, and it must have the will to proceed in this fashion.
+Such a group must meet two requirements: it must have the capacity to replace the ruling class and then implement the indicated measures, and it must have the will to proceed in this fashion.
 Because time is extremely limited, the capacity must currently exist.
-It would take far too long for a group to develop the required organization, political strength, etc. from scratch.
+It would take far too long for a group to develop the required organization and political strength from scratch.
 The will to act is a different matter.
-Even if this is currently absent, it could suddenly appear due to a radical shift in perceptions and attitudes.
+Even if this is currently absent, it could suddenly appear due to a profound shift in perceptions and attitudes.
 Given the speed of environmental decline and its momentous implications, such a shift could easily happen in the near future.
 In brief, the target group must have both the present capacity and the potential will to respond rationally to ecological decline.

 As noted in my last post, a capitalist society has three core components: a ruling class that dominates society, a state that coordinates and controls society in the interests of this class, and a populace that is subject to this domination, coordination, and control.
 I will examine these three components for qualified candidates.

 The ruling class has already been eliminated based on its demonstrated failure to mount an effective response.
 A prominent example is the Paris Agreement on climate change (2015).
-This widely praised accord addresses only one aspect of ecological overshoot, ignores solar radiation management, pushes CO2 removal well past the point of no return, avoids a binding enforcement mechanism, and promotes ecocidal economic growth.
+This widely praised accord addresses only one aspect of ecological overshoot, ignores SRM, pushes the schedule for CO2 removals well past the point of no return, avoids a binding enforcement mechanism, and promotes ecocidal economic growth.
 It is the latest in a long list of propaganda exercises designed to prolong the world’s environmental complacency.
 Any group that proposes such a weak and deceptive measure at this critical juncture must be disqualified.

 The populace can also be eliminated because it lacks political power and thus control over the state – the social instrument that alone can take the necessary steps.
 The only way for a popular group to gain power would be through revolution.
 However, both the objective and subjective conditions for revolutionary change are missing in the rich countries.
 On the objective side, extreme deprivation and oppression are largely absent, and the ruling class is neither weak nor divided.
 On the subjective side, the required theory, strategy, and leadership have not been developed.
 The populace thus lacks present capacity, which means that its potential will is irrelevant.
 Popular groups can and should pressure the powerful to act, but they cannot act autonomously to salvage the biosphere.